Best Things To Do in Hot Springs, Arkansas

 Magic Springs Water and Theme Park

 The Magic Springs Water and Theme Park is the perfect place to take kids during summer vacation.
 There is much to do, from thrilling roller coaster rides to an exciting water park.
 The park is family-friendly and has something fun for all ages.
-The park is open seasonally, so visit their website to plan an epic family trip.
+It is open seasonally, so visit its website to plan an epic family trip.

 Gangster Museum of America